جامعة النجاح الوطنية

 • 10211241

-Topics covered in this course include: random column design, Latin squares design, two-factors design, multi-factors comparative experiment, testing model accuracy in analysis of variance, insufficient sector model factor analysis, and multiple comparisons.
+Topics covered in this course include: One-way analysis of variance; random column design, Latin squares design, two-factors design, multi-factors comparative experiment, testing model accuracy in the analysis of variance, incomplete block design; factorial designs (2k and 3k), and multiple comparisons

 • 10216202